 One of our family’s favorite ski resorts for beginners is Granite Peak in Wisconsin.
 Raising our kids in Chicago, there are not a lot of local options for skiing.
 This turned out ok since many of the Midwest ski resorts are made for beginners.

 Located in Wausau, Wisconsin, Granite Peak offers 75 runs (30% are green runs) and 4 terrain parks spread over 200 acres.
+With so many green ski trails, it is one of the best places to learn to ski.

 There is an on-site snow sports school with over 100 instructors teaching snowboarding and skiing to all ages.